50 Free or Cheap Things to Do in New York City

 The Knitting Factory in Williamsburg hosts free comedy at 9 p.m. on Sundays.
 It's smart to arrive early (doors open at 6 p.m.).
 This is a popular event, and the venue can fill up before showtime.

 From May through mid-September, the Downtown Boathouse, a volunteer-run nonprofit on Pier 96, offers kayaks, bike locks, lockers, and sunscreen to the public free of charge -- but use of kayaks is limited to 20 minutes at a time.

 The Bronx Museum of the Arts is a contemporary art museum that is always free to visit.
 The museum's permanent collection has more than 1,000 pieces, plus rotating exhibits and educational programs.

 Brooklyn Bridge Park's six piers offer panoramic views of downtown Manhattan and New York Harbor, along with free movies and concerts during the summer, a playground for children, a roller rink, bocce, handball, and more.
-The Wednesday night tour series continues through the end of September, with hour-long talks and walks with guest lecturers.
+A tour series starts in May and continues through the end of September, with hour-long talks and walks with guest lecturers.
 Tickets are often $5 and free for Brooklyn Bridge Park Conservancy members, but some tours are free for everyone.

-Like the Met, the American Museum of Natural History has a suggested ticket price of $22 but allows visitors to pay what they want.
+The American Museum of Natural History has a suggested ticket price of $23 but allows visitors to pay what they want.
 Permanent exhibits at the family-friendly spot include giant dinosaur skeletons and the Hall of Biodiversity.
 Don't miss the planetarium!